joedougherty/distractinator/README.md

 ---------------
 You should use one!

+This repository comes with an example **customevents.py** file.
+Find its path on your system with `distractd --example_custom_code`.

-Set the `custom_script` variable in your config file.
+Copy that file to your desired location, uncomment the `custom_script` variable in your config file and point it to your customevents.py file.

 Make sure it's the full, absolute path to your customevents.py file.

+You will need to restart `distractd` to pick up changes to customevents.py.